MicrosoftDocs/windows-itpro-docs/windows/manage/roles-and-permissions-windows-store-for-business.md

 -   Windows 10
 -   Windows 10 Mobile

-The first person to sign in to Windows Store for Business must be a Global Admin of the Azure Active Directory (AD) tenant.
+The first person to sign in to Microsoft Store for Business must be a Global Admin of the Azure Active Directory (AD) tenant.
 Once the Global Admin has signed in, they can give permissions to others employees.

 Store for Business has a set of roles that help admins and employees manage access to apps and tasks for the Store for Business.
 Employees with these roles will need to use their Azure AD account to access the Store for Business.
 Global Administrators and global user accounts that are used with other Microsoft services, such as Azure, or Office 365 can sign in to Store for Business.
 Global user accounts have some permissions in the Store for Business.
 Store for Business has a set of roles that help IT admins and employees manage access to apps and tasks for the Store for Business.